thingsdb/ThingsDocs/v0/content/timers-api/new_timer.md

 ### Return value

-Returns the ID of the new timer.
+Returns the Id of the new timer.